 There are three main sizes for front load washing machines.
 Remember that washer capacity has a direct connection to how much time you spend doing laundry.
 Larger tub sizes mean fewer loads, and fewer loads mean more free time doing other things you love.

-- Compact-size (Apartment size) washers: These machines usually have a 24” width and a 2 to 2.5 cu. ft. capacity.
+Compact washer and dryer (Apartment size): These machines usually have a 24” width and a 2 to 2.5 cu. ft. capacity.
 They may be small in size but possess extensive features and matching, stackable dryers–just like their larger-sized relatives.

 Mega-size washers: Washers that have more than 27” width (29” – 30”) are classified in this category.
 They have huge capacities–up to 6” cu. ft.

 Both LG and Samsung produce all three sizes.
 While they each have only one compact model, Samsung manufactures one of the best-value washers in this size range.
 Samsung WW22K6800AW uses steam power to eliminate stubborn stains without damaging fabrics.
 It comes equipped with 14 wash cycles and 8 options, providing a dynamic range of wash capabilities.